 No. Children cannot use the Global Entry kiosk with their parents.
-Only Global Entry members can use the Global Entry kiosk and Global Entry benefits cannot be extended to others.
+Only Global Entry members can use the Global Entry kiosk.
+Global Entry benefits are member specific and cannot be extended to others.

 Important note: If you have Global Entry you also have TSA Precheck benefits.
-TSA Precheck will extend to your children age 12 or under when going with you through security.
+TSA Precheck may extend to your children age 17 or under when going with you through security.

 Can Children Sign Up For Global Entry?

 Yes, minors may enroll in Global Entry.
 Your child may sign up for Global Entry even if you do not have it.
 Minor children 18 years or younger are required to have parental or legal guardianship permission to sign up for Global Entry and a parent or legal guardian must be present at the time of the Global Entry interview.